masikol/barapost/README.md

 **!** - these scripts cannot be executed by Python interpreter version < 3.0.

 1. **prober.py** -- this script sends several sequences (aka probing batch) to NCBI BLAST server in order to determine what taxonomic units are present in data set. "prober.py" saves information about the best hit of each sequence from probing batch.
-Process all sequences in this way takes too much time, what leads us to "barapost.py".
+Processing all sequences in this way takes too much time, what leads us to "barapost.py".

-2. **barapost.py** -- this script firstly downloads best hits discovered by "prober.py" from Genbank, then uses these downloaded sequences to build a database on your local machine and finally aligns the rest of data set against builded database.
+2. **barapost.py** -- this script firstly downloads best hits "discovered" by "prober.py" from Genbank, then uses these downloaded sequences to build a database on your local machine and finally aligns the rest of data set against builded database.
 Database building and "BLASTing" is performed by using "BLAST+" toolkit.
-Results are written in TSV file named `...results.tsv`.
+Results of taxonomic annotation are written in TSV file named according to name of input file(s).

 3. **fastQA5-sorter.py** -- this script performs sorting (dividing into separate files) of your data set according to results of "prober.py" and "barapost.py"